No Class Action

-At the present time, Austrian law does not provide for class actions, but that is about to change.
-For the time being, there are only limited possibilities of collective redress.
-Current Austrian law allows certain organisations, such as consumer protection associations, to file an action for declaratory judgment and/or for injunctive relief in the interest of a specified group of individuals.
-Many changes to General Terms and Conditions, for example in financial or online service products, were forced into effect through this way of collective redress.
-However, the available instruments had strict limits: even if the organisation was successful, an individual still had to bring a damage claim on their own account and was forced to start legal proceedings, unless the defendant felt compelled, for some reason, to settle the claims out of court.
+At present, Austrian law does not provide an official platform for class actions.
+However, all that is about to change.
+For the time being, there are only limited possibilities for collective redress.
+Current Austrian law allows certain, specified organisations, such as consumer protection associations, to file actions for declaratory judgment and/or for injunctive relief in the interest of a group of individual claimants.
+Many changes to General Terms and Conditions, for example in financial or online service products, were forced into effect through this makeshift means of collective redress.
+However, the available instruments provided for strict limits: even if the organisation was successful, an individual still had to bring a follow-on damages claim on their own account and was forced to start legal proceedings, unless the defendant thought it would be advantageous, for some reason, to settle the claims out of court.

-As this avenue of redress had been restricted to injunctive relief and did not allow for the filing of damages in the past, legal practice has, over time, devised ways to collect similar damage claims and file those jointly under one single lawsuit.
+As this historical avenue of redress was restricted to injunctive relief and did not allow for the filing of damages in the past, legal practice has, over time, devised ways to collect similar damages claims and file those jointly under one single lawsuit.
 Typically, such actions would be financed by third-party funders, a practice approved by the Austrian Supreme Court.
-For lawyers, however, working on a contingency fee basis is still unethical under Austrian rules.
-The firm does not anticipate a change in this respect.
+For lawyers, however, working on a contingency fee basis is still held to be unethical under Austrian rules.
+KNOETZL does not anticipate a change in this respect.
 Therefore, third-party funding will continue to be a popular way to seek collective redress in Austria.

 Current Ways to Pursue Mass Claims

 The current ways to pursue mass claims under a single lawsuit are as follows.

 Assignment of individual claims